umamaheswri/python/README.md

 In this tutorial we will

-Create basic sign up view
+1.Create basic sign up view
-Create sign up form with extra fields
+2.Create sign up form with extra fields
-Create profile model for users
+3.Create profile model for users
-Create sign up view with confirmation email
+4.Create sign up view with confirmation email